Eastern Baltimore County Task Force

-Nine members serve on the Executive Committee of the Chamber, which consists of all seven Chamber Officers—President, V.P of Administration, V.P. of Chamber Affairs, V.P. of Community Affairs, V.P. of Finance, Secretary and Treasurer—the Immediate Past President and the Executive Director.
+The Executive Committee of the Chamber consists of the Chamber Officers, the Immediate Past President and the Executive Director.
 The Executive Committee serves as the “nuts and bolts” group of the Chamber.
 This creative body generates initiatives, evaluates programs and issues and develops policies which would accomplish the overall Chamber mission and goals.
 Committee suggestions and recommendations are normally brought before the Board of Directors for final approval.
-Half of the programming ideas generated go directly to standing committees for action.
+Ideas generated go directly to standing committees for action.

 The objective of the Membership Committee is to maintain a healthy growth pattern in our Chamber membership.
 The Committee has a two-fold mission to accomplish this objective.